chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 **Problem #1:** AI is complicated to understand much less create a solution around AI.

-**Problem #1:** The vast majority AI tutorials are based around writing code and they are limited to just a few LLMs.
+**Problem #2:** The vast majority AI tutorials are based around writing code and they are limited to just a few LLMs and a few scenarios.

-**Problem #2:** Deploying code to production is complicated if you do not have the expertise.
+**Problem #3:** Deploying code to production is complicated if you do not have the expertise.

 **Problem #4:** Creating a plan for AI success in a small and medium organization is not obvious.